input-output-hk/partner-chains-smart-contracts/docs/UpdateStrategy.md

     }
 ```
 That is, this contains the collection of the currency symbols of minting
-policies which are required for `FUELMintingPolicy'` to mint.
+policies which are required for `FUELPolicy` to mint.
 It is outside the scope of this document to discuss the conditions for when
 this validator will succeed, as there would need to be some sort of governance
-mechanism which decides when we may upgrade `FUELMintingPolicy'`.
+mechanism which decides when we may upgrade `FUELPolicy`.
 See
 [3.5](#35-governance-of-updates) for details.

 Finally, `FUELPolicy` will be parameterized by the currency symbol of